cpsughrue/compiler/README.md

 #
 #   -v, --verbose: the combiler will print log statements to the consol
 #

+# Example
+cat program.txt
+4 ^ 2 - 6 ^ 2 + 3

+./build.sh
+(((4^2)-(6^2))+3)
+ASSEMBLY OUTPUT:  -17
 ```
 The build script has three parts.
-The first part handles flags/arguments passed to `build.sh` by the user.
-The second part compiles the compiler with gcc and executes the binary with the path to `program.txt` as the first argument.
-The third and last part calls `asm/build_asm.sh` when appropriate.
-The script `build_asm.sh` uses nasm and ld to assemble and link the generated and prewritten x86_64 assembly.
-Generated asembly can be found in `asm/program.asm`.
+Part one handles flags/arguments passed to `build.sh` by the user.
+Part two compiles the compiler with `gcc` and executes the binary.
+The path to `program.txt` is provided to the compiler as its first command line argument.
+During the code generation stage of execution the compiler will save the generated assembly to `asm/program.asm`.
+The third part calls `asm/build_asm.sh` which assembles, linkes, and executes the assembly. `build_asm.sh` uses `nasm` to assemble and `ld` to link the generated and prewritten x86_64 assembly.
+The prewritten assembly provides a built in way to print the result of the generated assembly.

 ## Supported Operators
 - `+`  <- addition